Review some basic

 - Write a letter of application for your first choice position (you

-might need to do some research on how to write a job application letter.)
+should do some research on how to write a job application letter.)

 This assignment is to be turned

-should be a facsimile of a real letter of application complete with letterhead and turned in as a separate file.
+should be a facsimile of a real letter of application complete with letterhead and turned in as a separate pdf file.